-- 1. Administration of DWSRF: - 2.
+- 1. Administration of DWSRF; - 2.
 Small System Technical Assistance Program; - 3.
 State Program Management; and - 4.
 Local Assistance and other State Programs.

 As required by the SDWA, the State of Oklahoma, through the Department of Environmental Quality (DEQ), is required to prepare this annual Intended Use Plan (IUP) in order to identify the set-aside programs and DWSRF loan projects that will utilize the funds available to the DWSRF.
-This IUP is prepared for State Fiscal Year 2023 (SFY 2023) and identifies those sources and uses of available program funds.
-For the purpose of the DWSRF and this IUP, the fiscal year identified is the SFY 2023, beginning July 1, 2022, and ending June 30, 2023.
-The capitalization grants and state matching funds to fund these activities are from prior fiscal years and the Federal Fiscal Year 2022 (FFY 2022) appropriation.
-DEQ has already applied for the FFY 2022 grant to ensure funding will be available on July 1st, which is the beginning date of SFY 2023.
+This IUP is prepared for State Fiscal Year 2024 (SFY 2024) and identifies those sources and uses of available program funds.
+For the purpose of the DWSRF and this IUP, the fiscal year identified is the SFY 2024, beginning July 1, 2023, and ending June 30, 2024.
+The capitalization grants and state matching funds to fund these activities are from prior fiscal years and the Federal Fiscal Year 2023 (FFY 2023) appropriation.
+DEQ has already applied for the FFY 2023 grant to ensure funding will be available on July 1, 2023, which is the beginning date of SFY 2024.

-To ensure that the public had an opportunity to review DEQ's proposed plans for the DWSRF, a draft IUP was made available 30 days prior to the IUP public meeting which was held on July 6, 2022.
-To ensure that interested parties were made aware of the public meeting date, DEQ posted notice on DEQ's web-site and distributed announcements to a mailing list of public water systems, state and federal agencies, environmental organizations, public health officials, consulting engineers, financial consultants, and interested citizens.
-The public comment period closed on July 7, 2022, and no comments were received.
+To ensure that the public has an opportunity to review DEQ's proposed plans for the DWSRF, a draft IUP will be made available 30 days prior to the IUP public meeting which will be held on June 19, 2023.
+To ensure that interested parties are made aware of the public meeting date, DEQ will post notice on DEQ's website and will distribute announcements to a mailing list of public water systems, state and federal agencies, environmental organizations, public health officials, consulting engineers, financial consultants, and interested citizens.
+The public comment period will close on June 20, 2023.

-As a result of federal appropriations to the State, DEQ has received federal capitalization grants totaling \$363,401,000.00 from FFY 1997 thru FFY 2021.
-DEQ will apply for the FFY 2022 Capitalization Grant in the amount of \$9,935,000.00 approved by Congress.
+As a result of federal appropriations to the State, DEQ has received federal capitalization grants totaling \$449,747,000.00 from FFY 1997 thru FFY 2022.
+DEQ will apply for the FFY 2023 Capitalization Grant in the amount of \$7,177,000.00 approved by Congress.
 This IUP includes the total funds received from repayments and interest earnings, state match, capitalization grants less set-asides, and leveraged revenue bond funds.
 These federal and state funds will be utilized by DEQ in accordance with the purposes identified in this IUP.
 The state is required to provide 20 percent matching funds for each capitalization grant as the federal payments are received for DWSRF projects.
 Table 1 reports the sources of funds available to the DWSRF program and their intended uses.